ather022/microblog/README.md

-# A Ruby on Rails sample application!
+# A Ruby on Rails based microblog app!
 + This was built with the help of Michael Hartl, and will evolve into something awesome... *eventually*.

 How super rad.